Hong Kong Park

-The Hong Kong Park is a public park next to Cotton Tree Drive in Central, Hong Kong.
+Hong Kong Park is a public park next to Cotton Tree Drive in Central, Hong Kong.
 Built at a cost of HK$398 million and opened on 23 May 1991, it covers an area of 80,000 sqm and is an example of modern design and facilities blending with natural landscape.

 History

 Part of the site was known as Cantonment Hill in early colonial days in 1841.
 At the upper part of the former location of the Victoria Barracks, built between 1867 and 1910, the barracks were handed to the government in 1979.
 Glenealy Junior School occupied part of this site up until 1988.
 After the school vacated the site, the area was turned into the present park.
 Hong Kong Park was officially opened on 23 May 1991 by Sir David Wilson, the Governor of Hong Kong at that time.
 It covers an area of 8 hectares and is an outstanding example of modern design and facilities blending with the natural landscape.

 The construction of the park was a joint project by the Urban Council (dissolved in 1999) and the Royal Hong Kong Jockey Club (renamed the Hong Kong Jockey Club in 1996).